Safeguarding and Child Protection Policy

 - Attend specialist DSL training every two years.

-- Keep up to date with changes in local policy and procedures, be aware of any guidance issued by the DfE concerning safeguarding and update school procedures/policies as necessary
+- Keep up to date with changes in local policy and procedures and be aware of any guidance issued by the DfE, MSP and LA concerning Safeguarding, eg through DSL Networks, Safeguarding Newsletters and Circular Letters

-- Ensure that all staff with specific responsibility for safeguarding children, receive the appropriate supervision to undertake this role.
-This will be facilitated through monthly designated safeguarding lead training.
+- Ensure that all staff with specific responsibility for safeguarding children, including the named DSL, receive the appropriate funding, training, resources and support needed to undertake this role.
+Access to professional supervision is recommended practice.

 - Ensure that all staff and volunteers understand and are aware of our reporting and recording procedures and are clear about what to do if they have a concern about a child.

-- Always be available during school hours during term-time, and at other times as designated by the Headteacher.
-The designated safeguarding team will monitor emails and CPOMs for any safeguarding issues that arise during holidays.
+- Always be available during school hours during term time, and at other times as designated by the The designated safeguarding team will monitor emails and CPOMs for any safeguarding issues that arise during holidays.

 All staff will:-